Yesterday was a frustrating day. Extremely frustrating, quite frankly.

 As you know, I received my Amazon order of The Berlin Concert last week, and since I watched it twice last weekend, I wanted to review at least the video portion of the four-disc set, since it’s the reason for my choice of the Limited Edition Deluxe set rather than the more affordable 2-CD or digital editions.

 And, as I mentioned earlier, I prefer to use Word to create these blog posts.
-I can, of course, write then on WordPress itself, but it’s more time-consuming and not as easy to do as it is on Word.
-Google Drive also has a decent word processing app, but it is not as good as Word, and I only use it as a last recourse in case I can’t use Microsoft Word.
+I can, of course, write them on WordPress itself, but it’s more time-consuming and not as easy to do as it is on Word.
+Google Drive also has a decent word-processing app, but it is not as good as Word, and I only use it as a last recourse in case I can’t use Microsoft Word.
 (In other words, I rarely need to use Google Drive’s writing app.)

 Knowing that writing a review would eat up an elephant-sized chunk out of my day, I decided I’d start before 11 AM so I could stop for the day by 4 PM.
 I turned my computer on as soon as I woke up yesterday morning, so I had already “booted up” my system and was connected to the Internet.
 All I needed to do was open Word.